erimcg/TIS/docs/LDV-Settings.md

 The `LDV Preprocessing Options` allow the user to alter the original LDV signals prior to computing feature sets for each subject.

-The 'Chebyshev Filter option on the Downsample Method was ___.
-The Median Slide option is ______.
-(Add in sentence about why ECG doesn’t have?
-I had one but removed it) These options tell the software how to extract information based on the Downsample Rate.
-The Downsample Rate is set by the user and maintains the same function as it did for ECG.
-LDV signals maintains the same Checking Apply High Pass Filter will tell the software to  remove data that is not within a certain range of hertz.
-Checking Apply Trim Filter will remove corrupted information from where the LDV signal was downsampled.
-With LDV signal there tends to be spikes in the data that are a result of mechanical recordings.
-The laser may turn off intermediately.
-Remove Dropouts will remove these spikes.
-There are two options for a Peak Detection Alg, the Tokotch Method and the O’Brien Likelihood.
-The Tokotch Method is based on an algorithm created by Dr.Verne Leininger and Jose Corona (Note to self, check spelling) in 2015. while the O’Brien Likelihood uses a sliding window algorithm.
-(Take pictures of hidden menu and explain more)
+The `Downsample Method` drop-down menu allows the user to choose between two different methods to down-sampling the data: 'Chebyshev Filter` or `Median Slide`.

+The 'Downsample Rate` setting specifies how many samples per second the software will use.
+This is helpful if the recording device collected data at a higer rate than needed.

+When `High Pass Filter` is selected, the signal is transform by removing lower frequency (less than 3 hertz) components from the signal.

+`Apply Trim Filter` will cause a few samples at the ends of each segment to be remove.
+This is usefull if down-sampling causes the tails of the segment to be corrupted.

+If `Remove Dropouts` is selected a despecking filter is applied to the signal.

+There are two options for a 'Peak Detection Alg`: `Tokotch Method` and 'O’Brien Likelihood`.
+The Tokotch Method is based on an algorithm created by Dr.Verne Leininger and Jose Corona in 2015. while the O’Brien Likelihood method uses an iterative sliding window approach.

 ![LDV Segmentation Options](images/fig24_ldv_segmentation_options.png)
 Figure 24